Mrs. Fitzherbert (film): Production

 The movie was shot under the title Princess Fritz.
 It was made by British National.

 Critical reception

+The Monthly Film Bulletin wrote: "This fanciful version of a romantic episode in history makes a fairly entertaining costume love story but its period atmosphere, as well as both the psychological and the historical treatment, are somewhat superficial.
+An excellent performance is given by Leslie Banks as Fox, but Joyce Howard and Peter Graves, however good as a light romantic team, are hardly convincing as the First Gentleman and Mrs Fitzherbert."

+The Daily Film Renter wrote: "The famous romance between the Prince Regent and Mrs. Fitzherbert, a commoner and a Catholic, makes a dullish costume play of lovers' meetings, pursuit and refusal which brings in various celebrities of the times including Charles Fox, Sheridan and Haydn.
+Peter Graves and Joyce Howard are rather unhappily cast in the principal roles, but are supported by a strong team of theatre personalities."

-Variety wrote "[roduction on a modest budget is adequate for the slight story, but the greatest handicap is lack of marquée games although the cast is uniformly first-rate."
+Variety wrote "Production on a modest budget is adequate for the slight story, but the greatest handicap is lack of marquée games although the cast is uniformly first-rate."

 In The New York Times, Bosley Crowther wrote, "it is so rigidly played that the whole thing has the appearance of an animated wax-works on the move."